-Today's modern efforts in the art of painting can't be evaluated without historical information concerning the works of artists of the renaissance who have in no small way influenced the activities, lifestyle and thoughts of mankind over time.
+Today's modern efforts in the art of paint can't be evaluated without historical information concerning the works of artists of the renaissance who have in no small way influenced the activities, lifestyle, and thoughts of mankind over time.

 Famous Renaissance Artists

 Early Renaissance Art of painting is the classic art produced by renaissance artists during the era beginning in the late 13th century.
 It began to flourish in the early 15th century to the late 16th century in the present day Italy which at that time was split into a number of political regions.